felipecsl/hl/README.md

-# `hl` your homelab app CLI
+# `hl` - your homelab app CLI

+Ever wish you had your own private [Heroku](https://www.heroku.com/)?

-Goal: A CLI to spin up, manage, deploy, and monitor apps on a homelab server, or any remote host, really.
+`hl` is a command line tool to spin up, manage, deploy, and monitor apps on a homelab server, or any remote host, really.

 `hl` needs Docker and git on the remote host.

-Apps are placed under `~/apps/<appname>` on the remote host, and each app is a git repository.
+Apps are placed under `~/apps/<appname>` on the remote host.
-Deploying an app happens automatically upon git push.
+Deploying an app happens automatically upon running `git push`.

 Traefik is used as a reverse proxy, so make sure you have it set up beforehand.
 Traefik is not currently managed by `hl` but may be in the future.